-A sprouting potato has eyes or buds, which are bulging sprouts.
+A sprouting potato has “eyes” or buds, which are bulging sprouts.
 Each of these has the potential to grow into its own potato plant.

 On the other hand, if you are annoyed by sprouting potatoes, there are a few things you can do to prevent it from happening.

-Also, make sure to “cure” your homegrown potatoes by leaving them out to dry.
-Once cured, store the potatoes in a cool, dry, dark place to slow down the sprouting process.
+Also, make sure to “cure” your homegrown potatoes after harvest by leaving them out to dry.
+Once they are cured, store the potatoes in a cool, dry, dark place to slow down the sprouting process.

 How to Plant Sprouted Potatoes